 Filipino Callos Cooking Instructions:

-Pour in tomatoes, canned tomato sauce and the reserved broth.
+- Pour in tomatoes, canned tomato sauce, potatoes and the reserved broth.
 Simmer for about 5 minutes.

-Add the chorizo, capsicum, olives and chickpeas and season with salt, pepper and, if desired Tabasco.
+- Add the chorizo, carrots, red bell pepper, olives and chickpeas and season with salt, pepper and, if desired Tabasco.